Bytes

 Imagine you work in a showcasing office📈and have been entrusted with following the execution of a unused promoting campaign for a client's item.
 To do this, you'll get to use variables in Python to store and control information.
 For that, we ought to get it how to make a variable.

-How to create a variable
+How to Create a Variable in Python?

 Frame 16-min.png